 Case Study: Domain Squatting Claim

-Stephen Attree and Amelia Denton of mlplaw’s Intellectual Property Team, represented Imperative Training Ltd. T/A defibshop.co.uk in a Domain Squatting claim.
-This matter was crucial for our client as domain squatting poses a serious threat to business owners by diverting traffic from their websites.
-Visitors will associate the malicious domains with the brand, resulting […]
+Stephen Attree and Amelia Denton of mlplaw’s Intellectual Property Team represented Imperative Training Ltd. T/A defibshop.co.uk in a domain squatting claim.
+This matter was crucial for our client.
+Domain squatting poses a serious threat to business owners by diverting traffic from their websites.
+Consequently, visitors associate malicious domains with the brand, resulting in lost sales […]

 By Amelia Denton

-This matter was crucial for our client as domain squatting poses a serious threat to business owners by diverting traffic from their websites.
-Visitors will associate the malicious domains with the brand, resulting in lost sales and reputational damage.
+This matter was crucial for our client.
+Domain squatting poses a serious threat to business owners by diverting traffic from their websites.
+Consequently, visitors associate malicious domains with the brand, resulting in lost sales and reputational damage.

-We successfully argued and demonstrated sufficient evidence in order to show all three elements required:
+We successfully argued and demonstrated sufficient evidence to show all three required elements:

-• The disputed domain name is identical or confusingly similar to a trade or service mark which the Complainant has rights;
+- The disputed domain name is identical or confusingly similar to a trade or service mark owned by the Complainant.

-• The Respondent has no rights or legitimate interest in respect of the disputed domain name.
-The Panel noted that the defendant used the domain name entirely for the purpose of redirection to their website and inferred it was registered opportunistically to take unfair advantage of our clients trademark; and
+- The Respondent has no rights or legitimate interest in the disputed domain name.
+The Panel noted that the Respondent used the domain solely for redirection to their website.
+They inferred that the domain was registered opportunistically to take unfair advantage of our client’s trademark.

-• The disputed domain name has been registered and is being used in bad faith.
-The panel noted it was not denied that the Respondent was well aware of our client and their business activities, and reiterated the previous point being the purpose of redirection to disrupt our clients business by confusing internet users.
+- The disputed domain name was registered and is being used in bad faith.
+The Panel noted that the Respondent was well aware of our client and their business activities.
+They reiterated that the redirection aimed to disrupt our client’s business by confusing internet users.

-The respondent and its solicitors, defended their use of the disputed domain name on all elements unsuccessfully.
+The Respondent and its solicitors defended their use of the disputed domain name on all elements.
+However, they did so unsuccessfully.

-mlplaw urges clients to take early action to avoid matters like this occurring and can provide advice on how to prevent Domain Squatting.
+At mlplaw, we urge clients to take early action to avoid matters like this.
+We can also provide advice on how to prevent domain squatting.
+Contact our Commercial & IP team to find out more about the Trademark protection.

 About the expert